DATA MARKETPLACE ADMINISTRATION

 Great!
 Now let's continue with the next setup.

-In this section We will explore the features of the Data Catalog Content Search.
+In this section we will explore the features of the Data Marketplace Content Search.
 With this feature you can use Denodo Scheduler to index the content of your views using either ElasticSearch or the Denodo Scheduler Index Server.
 You can then allow your users to perform Google-like searches on them, and to customize how they see the search results.

 We are going to index the fields of the bv_crm_client view to allow more rapid discovery of client details.